Professor Visa Sponsorship Jobs in Iowa

 Which employers in Iowa sponsor visas for professor roles?

-The University of Iowa and Iowa State University are the most active sponsors of professor visas in Iowa, routinely filing H-1B petitions for tenure-track and visiting faculty positions.
+The University of Iowa and Iowa State University are the most active sponsors of professor visas in Iowa, routinely filing H-1B visa petitions for tenure-track and visiting faculty positions.
 Drake University in Des Moines, Grinnell College, and Iowa's community college system also sponsor international professors, though at lower volumes.
 Research-intensive departments in STEM, medicine, and social sciences tend to have the most consistent sponsorship activity.

 Which visa types are most common for professor positions in Iowa?

 The H-1B is the most common visa for professors at Iowa universities, since teaching and research roles typically qualify as specialty occupations requiring at least a master's degree in a specific field.
 The O-1A is an option for faculty with extraordinary achievement in their discipline.
-J-1 exchange visitor visas are also widely used for visiting scholars and postdoctoral researchers, though they carry a two-year home residency requirement that affects future immigration plans.
+J-1 visa exchange visitor visas are also widely used for visiting scholars and postdoctoral researchers, though they carry a two-year home residency requirement that affects future immigration plans.

 How to find professor visa sponsorship jobs in Iowa?